 (a) In consideration for the payments and benefits and other terms described herein, Employee hereby knowingly and voluntarily releases, waives and discharges the Company and any subsidiaries or affiliates thereof (including NantWorks, LLC and California Capital Equity, LLC) and their respective directors, officers, employees, benefit plans and administrators, successors and assigns (collectively, the "Released Parties") from any and all claims (including any claims for equity), causes of action, demands, obligations, damages, losses, actions, expenses and liabilities of any kind, legal and equitable, whether known or unknown, at law or in equity, arising out of Employee's employment with the Company and the termination thereof.
-This Release is to be broadly construed so as to resolve all pending or potential disputes including, but without limiting the generality of the foregoing, any and all claims under the Age Discrimination in Employment Act, as amended by the Older Workers Benefit Protection Act of 1990, Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act, the Employee Retirement Income Security Act of 1974, the Equal Pay Act, the Family and Medical Leave Act, the California Fair Employment and Housing Act, the discrimination and wage payment laws of the State of California, and any other federal, state or local statute, rule, regulation, ordinance, public policy or principle of common law, and any and all claims based upon alleged wrongful discharge, constructive discharge, tortious interference, employment discrimination on any basis, negligence, invasion of privacy and all claims for compensatory damages, punitive damages, attorneys' fees, salary, commissions, bonuses, expense reimbursements, severance payments, deferred compensation payments, health benefits, retirement benefits, vacation pay, holiday pay, sick pay and any other wages or monies due.
+This Release is to be broadly construed so as to resolve all pending or potential disputes including, but without limiting the generality of the foregoing, any and all claims under the Age Discrimination in Employment Act, as amended by the Older Workers Benefit Protection Act of 1990, Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act, the Employee Retirement Income Security Act of 1974, the Equal Pay Act, the Family and Medical Leave Act, the California Fair Employment and Housing Act, the discrimination and wage payment laws of the State of California, and any other federal, state or local statute, rule, regulation, ordinance, public policy or principle of common law, and any and all claims for compensatory damages, punitive damages, attorneys' fees, salary, commissions, bonuses, expense reimbursements, severance payments, deferred compensation payments, health benefits, retirement benefits, vacation pay, holiday pay, sick pay and any other wages or monies due.
 Notwithstanding the foregoing, Employee does not waive any rights